dawarrick/liri-node-app/README.md

 You can enter one of the following commands after the node and program commands (node liri), followed by search criteria

-spotify-this-song *songname*        information about a selected song.
-Will default to "The Sign" if no search criteria entered. concert-this      *bandname*        concert dates for the selected band.
-Will default to "Maroon 5" if no search criteria entered. movie-this        *moviename*       information for selected movie title.
-Will default to "Mr. Nobody" if no search criteria ented. do-what-it-says                     will select a random command and option from those that had previously been requested.
+**spotify-this-song** *songname*   information about a selected song.
+Will default to "The Sign" if no search criteria entered.
+**concert-this**      *bandname*   concert dates for the selected band.
+Will default to "Maroon 5" if no search criteria entered.
+**movie-this**        *moviename*  information for selected movie title.
+Will default to "Mr. Nobody" if no search criteria entered.
+**do-what-it-says**                will select a random command and option from those that had previously been requested.
 No search criteria is required.

 ### Examples
 node liri spotify-this-song On the Road Again